RespiraWorks/Ventilator/.github/pull_request_template.md

 - [ ] I performed a clean build and verified that there were no warnings
 - [ ] I ran our static analysis tools and verified there were no warnings
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] All source files have license headers